mmoren01/reactNextPlayground/posts/pre-rendering.md

 date: '2021-06-01'
 ---

+**Disclaimer:** *This blog post was included with the Next.js tutorial.*
+*I decided to leave it for my own personal reference in the future*

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.

 - **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
 The pre-rendered HTML is then _reused_ on each request.